-If your lymph nodes were removed during breast cancer surgery or damaged during radiation treatments, you may be at risk for lymphedema.
-Lymphedema occurs when lymph fluid cannot circulate normally and builds up in the arm, breast, or hand, causing swelling and pain.
+Lymphedema is a possible side effect of certain breast cancer treatments, especially surgery and radiation.
+Lymphedema occurs when lymph fluid cannot circulate normally and builds up in the arm, hand, breast, chest, or abdomen.
+This causes swelling and pain.

-While there’s no cure for lymphedema, early treatment has been known to reduce symptoms and keep them from getting worse.
-Members of MyBCTeam are proactive about preventing and treating lymphedema – as well as sharing their experiences of various recommended techniques.
+There is currently no cure for lymphedema, but early treatment may reduce symptoms and keep them from getting worse.
+If lymphedema is not treated, it can permanently damage tissues.
+Members of MyBCTeam are proactive about treating lymphedema, as well as sharing their experiences of various recommended techniques.

 During physical therapy, practitioners typically massage and stretch the affected area to break up hardened or rope-like tissue — often referred to as “cording” — that can develop with lymphedema.
 “They massage them away, like a miracle.
 It was awesome for me,” said one MyBCTeam member.
 Some women find PT a little less comfortable.
 “My therapist worked on [cording] between mildly torturous moves.”

-Many members have had good results with compression garments (bras, sleeves, bandages or gloves), which apply light pressure to keep lymphatic fluid circulating.
+Many MyBCTeam members have had good results with compression garments (bras, sleeves, bandages, or gloves), which apply light pressure to keep lymphatic fluid circulating.
 “I wear a compression pad under my bra, a sleeve on my arm, and a glove on my hand.
-They seem to help while I’m wearing them,” reported one woman.
+They seem to help while I’m wearing them,” reported one member.

 Poorly fitted compression sleeves, however, can cause additional swelling, some members report.
 “You have to be measured to get the right compression so you don’t do more harm than good, I’ve heard,” said one.